haisum/haisum.github.io/_posts/2014-11-03-google-fonts-asynchroneous-loading.md

 title: Load Google fonts asynchroneously so they don't make your site unresponsive
 ---

+Google fonts are very popular among designers these days, they provide a way to use fancy fonts all across the web without worrying about their availability on client's computer.
+But with one problem that they solve, they bring one problem of their own: Synchroneous loading of fonts from Google servers and therefore pausing page render until they are downloaded.
+Resulting in a pause on every web page where google fonts are used.

 ![css selection google fonts](/public/images/google-fonts-select-css.png)

 ![javascript asynchroneous selection google fonts](/public/images/google-fonts-select-async-javascript.png)